 Following data types are available for data extension fields:

-The primary key of a data extension is used to uniquely identify a singly record within the data extension.
+The primary key of a data extension is used to uniquely identify a single record within the data extension.
 This can be a single field or a combination of several fields.
-The latter option is referred to as composite key.
+The latter option is referred to as a composite key.

 Many Marketing Cloud features such as Contact Builder are only supported with Data Extensions.
 Generally, it is therefore recommended to use Data Extensions instead of Lists to store email subscriber related data.
 However, in a simple use case for which few Marketing Cloud features are needed, Lists could be used instead.